 This log home had little maintenance for close to 15 years.
 Mildew and oxidation.
 After extensive prep and clean we applied a Sherwin-Williams log cabin stain.

 Close-up to show our care in proper cut-in technique.
 Notice the clean staight lines between all three colors.

-A good cut-in line where ceiling meets wall is standard on my jobs.
-Also notice our masking skills inside the cabinets where the owner did not want paint.
+A good cut-in line where ceiling meets wall is on all of our projects.

 This was an exterior repaint where we had already primed the brick and windows.
 The pictures below show after the house was painted.